ContentSquare/chproxy/config/README.md

 # Maximum total size of request payload for caching.
 The default value
 # is set to 1 Petabyte.
+# The default value set so high is to allow users who do not use response size limitations virtually unlimited cache.
 max_payload_size: <byte_size>

+# Whether a query cached by a user can be used by another user
+shared_with_all_users: <bool> | default = false [optional]
 ```

 ### <distributed_cache_config>